Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Experiments

-More-like-this is a pre-computed comprehensive similarity measure between movies on IMDb which takes into account multiple factors including genres, country-of-origin and actors~\cite{imdb}.
-For each input movie, we select its most similar movies based on their more-like-this ranking.
-Similarly, to use synopsis for movie-level similarity, we first extract textual-embeddings of movie-synopsis using a pre-trained NLP model~\cite{liu2019roberta}, and then compute pair-wise movie-similarities as the inner-product of their textual-embeddings, followed by selecting the closest movies.
-Lastly, to use genre to find movies similar to an input movie, we randomly select movies with the same genre as the input movie.
+We collect movie co-watch information based on the watch history of movies.
+That is, for each movie $\mathbf{m}_1$, we keep records of movies that are watched after $\mathbf{m}_1$, and then rank the records to build a set of movies that are most frequently watched after $\mathbf{m}_1$.
+To use genre to find movies similar to an input movie, we randomly select movies with the same genre as the input movie.
+Lastly, to use synopsis for movie-level similarity, we first extract textual-embeddings of synopsis using a pre-trained natural language processing model~\cite{liu2019roberta}, and then compute pair-wise movie-similarities as the dot-product of their textual-embeddings followed by selecting the closest movies.
 When using any of the aforementioned movie-similarity measures, we select three most similar movies on average for each movie in $\mathsf{MovieCL30K}$.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}